Tony Jeapes

-Major General Anthony (Tony) Showan Jeapes, CB, OBE, MC (born 6 March 1935) is a former British Army officer who commanded the 22 Special Air Service Regiment during the Dhofar Rebellion.
+Major-General Anthony Showan Jeapes, CB, OBE, MC (born 6 March 1935) is a former British Army officer who commanded the 22 Special Air Service Regiment during the Dhofar Rebellion.

 Early life and education

 Born in New Malden, Surrey, he was educated at Raynes Park Grammar School and the Royal Military Academy Sandhurst, where he did his first parachute course.
 In February 1955 he was commissioned into the Dorset Regiment as a second lieutenant.